-Step 5) Place your folded shirt (front facing) into your suitcase at the top.
-Remove you shirt and hang it as soon as you arrive at your destination.
+Step 5) Place your folded shirt (front-facing) into your suitcase at the top.
+Remove your shirt and hang it as soon as you arrive at your destination.

 If you would like to save yourself time, then the best way to store your custom-made shirt is inside a cool/dry wardrobe on a hanger after it has been ironed.

 You can also fold your shirts and store them on a shelf inside a wardrobe but they will need to be ironed individually before being worn, which will take you more time.

 To protect your custom-made shirts from pests creating holes in the fabric and to avoid musty smells make sure that your shirts are properly washed (or dry cleaned) before storing them inside your wardrobe.
 If dirty shirts are put back inside your wardrobe then they can create yellow stains and attract pests.

 If your shirt has been dry cleaned, make sure that you remove the plastic garment cover before putting inside your wardrobe as it can trap moisture, which can cause your shirt to smell musty if left for a while.